-According to a report published this year by the Federation of Small Businesses1, cybercrime costs each small business victim nearly £3,000 and, even more disturbingly, nearly two-thirds of the small business members of that organisation have been the victims of cybercrime over the two year period surveyed.
+According to a recent report published by the Federation of Small Businesses1, cybercrime costs each small business victim nearly £3,000 and, even more disturbingly, nearly two-thirds of the small business members of that organisation have been the victims of cybercrime over the two year period surveyed.

 This is typically not the headline-grabbing cybercrime that befalls such organisations as TalkTalk and Yahoo where vast quantities of personal data are stolen; this is cybercrime on a much smaller individual scale (albeit on a vast global scale) whereby computers are rendered inoperable, operational data is withheld or sometimes destroyed, business operations are disrupted and reputations are damaged.